US Fulbright Logo

 • University/Post-Secondary Institution

 ETAs will be assigned as language-training assistants but will not be responsible for teaching entire courses.
-Responsibilities may include preparing classroom activities, encouraging students to speak and write in English, and giving presentations on different topics related to the United States and its culture.
+Responsibilities may include preparing classroom activities, encouraging students to speak and write in English, and giving presentations on different aspects related to the United States and its culture.
 The Fulbright Commission will match the grantee with the appropriate host institution.

 Placement Locations